daredoes/netlify-web-development/site/content/project/magwest.md

 ### MAGWest

-I am beyond fucking honored to have been the leader of the wonderful amazing fucking people who came together and made MAGWest 1 the spectacular weekend that it was.
+I am beyond fucking honored to have been the co-chair of the wonderful amazing fucking people who came together and made MAGWest 1 the spectacular weekend that it was.
+The 100+ volunteers that put together this event are the next generation of MAGFesters.
+The 1214 unique attendees of MAGWest 1 came to our show, had a blast, and hopefully cannot wait for MAGWest 2 to come soon enough.
+That's what I should be working on now, not this.